Pisces (character): Female Pisces

-After the destruction of both previous male versions of Pisces, Scorpio created a female Pisces.
-She arranged the ambush in which the android Zodiac killed all of the remaining human Zodiac leaders except Taurus.
-Immediately afterward, Van Lunt sought out the services of the Avengers' West Coast branch to confront and defeat the android Zodiac.
-In their initial foray, the Avengers failed, although several androids were destroyed.

-The Zodiac Key immediately resurrected the Scorpio LMD.
-Claiming superiority and believing that the Zodiac would eventually kill the Avengers as the androids could never be stopped, Scorpio wanted to use the Key to transport everyone on the scene to the Key's native dimension where the conflict, he believed, could be prolonged indefinitely.
-However, when the androids were in the other dimension, they ceased to function because each of them were aligned with a particular zodiacal energy, energy that did not exist in the other dimension.
-The Avengers found Hawkeye and Tigra had been sent to the same dimension and, reunited, the team was sent back to Earth by the Brotherhood.
-However, secretly the Brotherhood waited so that someday they could also send the Key to Earth again and create new conflicts for them.
+After the destruction of both previous male versions of Pisces, Scorpio creates a female Pisces.
+She arranges the ambush in which the android Zodiac killed all of the remaining human Zodiac leaders except Taurus.
+Taurus seeks out the services of the Avengers' West Coast branch to confront and defeat the android Zodiac.
+In their initial foray, the Avengers fail, although several of the androids are destroyed.
+However, the Zodiac Key immediately resurrects the Scorpio LMD.
+Claiming superiority and believing that Zodiac would eventually kill the Avengers as the androids could never be stopped, Scorpio intends to use the Key to transport everyone on the scene to the Key's native dimension, where the conflict could be prolonged indefinitely.
+However, when the androids are transported to the other dimension, they cease to function because each of them are aligned with a particular zodiacal energy, which does not exist in the other dimension.

 Ecliptic Pisces

 Pisces was one of the first members of the Zodiac.
 Pisces was confident and a calming influence on some of the more headstrong Zodiac members.
-Her calling Guardian ‘mammal’ suggests she was something other than human.
-Pisces was the lover of Sagittarius.
 She was killed with the rest of the Zodiac by Weapon X.